headphonejames/you-are-interesting-hugo/content/en/what-and-who.md

 ![example prompt](img/post-it-note-example.jpeg)

 This is an experiment in trying to foster fun little connections at tech conference.
+I'm hopeful that something small and simple has potential to have a positive and meaningful impact.

 # Who am I?